Adirei HaTorah

-Adirei HaTorah (אדירי התורה) is an annual event held in the Xfinity Mobile Arena in Philadelphia, Pennsylvania, United States to honor Torah study, particularly of Beth Medrash Govoha.
-The event was founded in 2022 and consists of live music, dancing, and speeches by rabbis, and has a participation of 25,000 men.
+Adirei HaTorah (Hebrew: אדירי התורה, lit. 'the Greats of the Torah') is an annual event held in Philadelphia, Pennsylvania, United States, to honor Torah study, particularly of Beth Medrash Govoha.
+The event was founded in 2022 and consists of live music, dancing, and speeches by rabbis.
+Attendance has grown from approximately 25,000 at its inception to over 35,000 across two venues in 2026.

 History

 Adirei HaTorah was founded in 2022 by philanthropist Lazer Scheiner, after donors pledged to raise the stipend of the kollel of Beth Medrash Govoha to $13,500 annually.
 This raise caused the kollel's annual budget to rise from $17.8 million to $61.4 million.
-To commemorate this increase, Scheiner organized the Adirei Hatorah event, to honor those who study Torah.
+To commemorate this increase, Scheiner organized the Adirei HaTorah event, to honor those who study Torah.
+The event has been held annually since, growing each year in size and scope.
+In 2025, an additional raise to the kollel stipend was announced during the event.

-Format
+Events

 2022

 The first event was held on June 12, 2022.
-It was originally scheduled to be held at the CURE Insurance Arena in Trenton, New Jersey, however after it was sold out it was switched to Wells Fargo Center in Philadelphia, which is three times the size.
+It was originally scheduled to be held at the CURE Insurance Arena in Trenton, New Jersey, however after it was sold out it was switched to the Wells Fargo Center in Philadelphia, which is three times the size.
 It was attended by approximately 25,000 people.

 2023

-The second event took place on June 4, 2022, also at the Wells Fargo Center.
+The second event took place on June 4, 2023, also at the Wells Fargo Center.
 The keynote address was given by Rabbi Elya Chaim Swerdloff.
-Rabbis from Israel attended, including Dov Lando and Meir Zvi Bergman, who had received a psak from Rabbi Simcha Bunim Cohen allowing him to attend despite being in the middle of shiva following his son's death.
+Rabbis from Israel attended, including Rabbi Dov Lando and Rabbi Meir Zvi Bergman, who had received a psak from Rabbi Simcha Bunim Cohen allowing him to attend despite being in the middle of shiva following his son's death.